TrotylTN/F2016_CSCI3081_Repo/doc/iter1_designdocument.md

     };
     ```

-2. Declare a new instance for Pencil and stored in the toolbox[6].(the new tool made on top of the tools class and you want To implement in the BrashWork )
+2. Declare a new instance for Pencil and stored in the toolbox[6].

     ###### Figure 11: Changes in "src/brushwork_app.cc" for adding a new tool